 Section 1.
 Officers.
 The Statewide officers of the Corporation ("officers") shall be the President, an Executive Vice President, a Vice President, and a Chief Financial Officer/Secretary.
-Any active member in good standing for twelve consecutive months prior to the nomination period shall be eligible to run either for President, or Executive Vice President, or Vice President or Chief Financial Officer/Secretary.
-(Resolutions Bylaws 1/5 & 2/5, Delegate Assembly 10/22/24)
+Any active member in good standing shall be eligible to run for President, Executive Vice President, Vice President and Chief Financial Officer/Secretary.